 Add a small pinch of salt to entice the males; you may find that many males of a single species come to visit with their friends.
 Decorate the butterfly puddle with river rocks or clam shells to give the butterflies a nice place to bask in the sun.

 The measure of your success as a butterfly gardener will be the number and varieties you manage to attract.
 Experimenting with different color and flowering plant combinations over a few years will establish which plants are best for the species in your area.
-All that remains then is to purchase a good field guide to butterflies, and to sit back and watch your garden take wing.
+All that remains then is to purchase a good field guide to butterflies (Amazon link) and to sit back and watch your garden take wing.